recsyschallenge/2017/live_challenge/Readme.md

 	- Teams can only submit recommendations for those users

 + Xing releases item information once per day:
-	- Every day we hand out Y new items to be recommended by the teams to their target users
+	- Every day we hand out all new items
+    - The teams have to recommend users from their target list to these items
 	- The item information will contain the same information as released in the offline challenge
 	- The items can only be recommended for 24 hours after the release

 + Xing releases interactions from previous day, once a day:
+	- Every day we hand out all interactions that happened during the last day on the challenge specific recommendations
-	- Every day we hand out all recommendations that were played out
+    - Specifically we hand out all recommendations that were played out to users and all interactions which users are in the target user set and items that are in the dayly item set.
 	- The interactions can be of the following type:
 		* User Click
 		* User Delete